openshift/osd-network-verifier/README.md

 # osd-network-verifier

-A cli and set of libraries that validates the pre-configured networking components for some osd options.
+A cli tool and set of libraries that verify the pre-configured networking components for non-STS OSD CCS clusters.

 ## Overview

-osd-network-verifier can be used prior to the installation of osd/rosa clusters to ensure the pre-requirements are valid for various network options.
+osd-network-verifier can be used prior to the installation of osd/rosa clusters to ensure the network configuration is correctly set up per [OSD requirements] listed on https://docs.openshift.com/container-platform/4.6/installing/installing_aws/installing-aws-vpc.html#installation-custom-aws-vpc-requirements_installing-aws-vpc

+It currently verifies:
+- Egress from VPC subnets to essential OSD domains
+- BYOVPC config requirements

+## Cloud Provider Specific READMEs
+-  [AWS](README_AWS.md)
+-  [GCP](README_GCP.md)

 ## Makefile Targets
 - `make build`: Builds executable
 - `make test`: `go test $(GOFLAGS)`
 - `make build-push`: Builds and pushes image from build/ to ` quay.io/app-sre/osd-network-verifier:$(IMAGE_URI_VERSION)`
 - `make skopeo-push`: (TODO add)

-## Cloud Provider Specific READMEs
--  [AWS](README_AWS.md)
--  [GCP](README_GCP.md)
+-
 ### Contributing and Maintenance ####
 ##### Egress List #####
 This list of essential domains for egress verification should be maintained in `build/config/config.yaml`.